 Knowing your market is vital for marketplace success.
 Nothing is worse than going to a marketplace that your target market is not using.
-You are wasting time, money and confusing consumers.
+You are wasting time and money all while confusing consumers.
 Sticking to your brand and understanding your market will help determine where your customers are online shopping.
 You might think that all consumers shop on a marketplace, but you must weigh the cost to benefit from running a successful company through your e-commerce site.
-Marketplaces require a membership fee as well as they take a percentage of proceeds.
+Marketplaces require a membership fee and take a percentage of the proceeds.
 If you can grow on your site without splitting profits, it might be best to skip the marketplace route altogether.

 Know the Entry Costs

 Every marketplace has different fees and price structures.
 Not every market asks for an initial payment to sign up as a vendor, but most marketplaces require a monthly cost, the expense to list items, or a price per sale.
 Some marketplaces will reduce their fees or percentage of costs based on how popular your sales are - doing this is a benefit to your company, but it also benefits the marketplace.
 It is helpful to do a deep dive into which marketplaces your company chooses to sell and understand if you can negotiate pricing or fees.
 Remember that if you are a newer company, it will take time to see a significant investment return.